Domiii/dbux/README.md

 # Development + Contributions

-If you are interested in Dbux development and maybe even want to participate or contribute, feel free to take a look at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).
+If you are interested in Dbux development, feel free to take a look at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

+# Future Work

+We keep track of some of our big ideas in [docs/future-work.md](docs/future-work.md).